-This course focuses on understanding information system is used in organizations.
-Topics include strategic use of IT, computer security and ethics, Its infrastructure including hardware/software and networking, organizing data, and systems development and implementation.
+This course focuses on understanding the information systems used in organizations.
+Topics include strategic use of IT, computer security and ethics, its infrastructure including hardware/software and networking, organizing data, and systems development and implementation.

 AM 470 Business Law and Ethics